 Most shipping labels can handle everyday wear and tear, but not all shipping labels can withstand rain and snow.
 WeatherProof™ labels provide enough protection to keep your labels resistant to water, scuffs, tears, and smudges.
 But make sure you’re using a laser printer to keep your print from smearing.
 Unfortunately, even when the label itself is water-resistant, ink from an inkjet printer will still smudge when wet.

 Warning labels on the package can be printed on neon labels for a more eye-catching look.
 High visibility neon labels can also be easily customized to add warnings that are specific to your business.
 However, the shipping label itself should still be printed on a white label to provide the best contrast and barcode readability.
+Use the free barcode generator from Avery to create your own barcodes.

 Shipping labels should always use permanent adhesive.
 Although removable labels might seem like they stick well enough, removable labels easily fall off during the sorting process and in transit.
 Avery Trueblock and WeatherProof shipping labels use Ultrahold® adhesive which works securely on paper envelopes, corrugated boxes, mailing tubes, bubble mailers, and Tyvek® mailers.
 Ultrahold adhesive also works with multiple other surfaces including glass, plastic, metal, and painted metal.
 Even when they’re not used for shipping, these labels are great to have on hand.